 It sounds like an easy question, but the first step to any design is to think about how you use the space you are remodeling.
 The National Kitchen and Bath Association (NKBA) recommends using “the work triangle” – basically, placing your sink, fridge, and cooktop in a triangle, like this:

 This is a great starting place, and something we think about on every kitchen remodel.
 But when it comes to a custom design just for you, we are more interested in how you work in your kitchen.
 Maybe you use your oven more than your cooktop; maybe you care more about having your dishwasher conveniently located than your refrigerator.
-The question of “how do you use your kitchen?” is where we start with every design, and it also influences later decisions – where we might put a spice drawer, for instance, depends on your work style.
+The question “how do you use your kitchen?” is where we start with every design, and it also influences later decisions – where we might put a spice drawer, for instance, depends on your work style.

 2. How much wall space do you need for your cabinets?